danielsaidi/DocumentKit/README.md

 ## About DocumentKit

-DocumentKit is a Swift SDK that adds more capabilities to `DocumentGroup`-based apps in SwiftUI.
+DocumentKit is an SDK that adds more capabilities to `DocumentGroup`-based SwiftUI apps.

 `DocumentGroup`-based apps are in general quite limited when it comes to customization.
 For instance, you can't add custom items to the document browser toolbar.

 Also, since a `DocumentGroup` has no view until you open a document, you can't present any initial onboarding screens or modals from it.

-DocumentKit lets you do all these things, to let you create a better user experience for your document-based apps.
+DocumentKit makes it easy to do all these things, to let you create a better user experience for your document-based apps.